Best Memory Foam Pillow

 Sleep Trial, Warranty, and Return Policy

-Not every pillow comes with a sleep trial, warranty, or return policy, but we highly recommend looking for a pillow with all three policies attached.
-At the very least, we advise shopping for a pillow with a warranty.
+Not every pillow comes with a sleep trial, warranty, or return policy.
+Warranties are far more common than return policies; it’s common for a pillow to be a final-sale item.
+We advise always shopping for a pillow with a warranty to protect your investment.

 Some pillow sleep trials last about a month, while others extend to between 90 to 120 days.